uranaveer/Readinglist-Watchlist-website_extension/README.md

-# Readinglist-Watchlist-website_extension

-The **Readinglist-Watchlist Website Extension (RLW)** is a powerful, user-friendly platform for managing your reading lists and watchlists, whether it’s books, articles, or shows.
-With RLW, you can search, group, and share what you’re exploring — plus quickly save items on the go using the included browser extension.

-Built with a modern React + Tailwind frontend and a scalable API backend, RLW makes personal content tracking easier than ever.
+#  Readinglist-Watchlist Website Extension (RLW)

+The **Readinglist-Watchlist Website Extension (RLW)** is a powerful personal content management platform that helps you track, group, and share your reading and watchlist activities.
+The project consists of a React + Tailwind frontend, a Django + DRF backend, and a browser extension for convenient content capturing.

+With RLW, you can manage books, articles, and videos seamlessly — from anywhere, at any time.

 ---

 ##  Features

-✅ JWT token authentication
+✅ JWT-based authentication
-✅ Search users with suggestions
+✅ User search with suggestions
-✅ Infinite scroll for posts
+✅ Infinite scrolling for posts
 ✅ Group posts by date
-✅ Dedicated profile pages with user posts
+✅ Profile pages with user posts
+✅ Automatic post summarization using local LLM (Gemma-2-2B-it-Q6_K)
+✅ Background tasks using Celery + Redis
+✅ Cloudflared tunnel integration for secure local testing
-✅ Clean, responsive UI
+✅ Responsive and clean UI
-✅ Browser extension to quickly save content
+✅ Browser extension for quick captures

 ---